Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 A trabeculectomy is surgery to treat open angle glaucoma.
 The trabecular meshwork is the drainage system for your eye.
 A trabeculectomy will help repair the drainage system and decrease your eye pressure.
-This surgery is usually done if other treatments do not keep your eye pressure low enough.

 The week before your surgery: